astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire/issue-2.md

 Fake Guard: (opening door) Herr Wizard
 (Cue escape)

-# Notes
+# Updates

+* Pariah is staying with Soju
-* We fought the Fiddler
+* We fought a new villain, the Fiddler
-* The Grand Wizard is escaping prison
+* The Grand Wizard escapes prison